-Students majoring in Digital Technology and Culture are expected to have a digital portfolio (generally, a personal website) started by the conclusion of their time in DTC 201: Tools and Methods for Digital Technology.
+Students majoring in Digital Technology and Culture on the Pullman and Tri-Cities campuses are expected to have a digital portfolio (generally, a personal website) started by the conclusion of their time in DTC 201: Tools and Methods for Digital Technology.
 This portfolio is a place where students can continuously add material from their coursework in the Department of Digital Technology and Culture.

 The portfolio undergoes two formal revisions.
-When students enroll in DTC 497: Senior Seminar and during DTC 498: Internship, when they work on refining their best work in preparation for entering the job market, applying to graduate school, or other future career and personal options.
+The first is in DTC 301: Professional Preparation, and the second is in DTC 497: Senior Seminar.
+In these classes, students refine their best work in preparation for entering the job market, applying to graduate school, or other future career and personal options.

 Every DTC student is expected to maintain a digital portfolio that documents their written and creative work from their time at WSU.
 The style of the portfolio and platform they use is up to the individual student and should be in align with expectations in the job sector they wish to pursue or further academic goals.

 While the names of the different pages and design may differ, each DTC portfolio should include:

 - A landing page with the student’s name on it

 - An “About Me” page that includes: